Suffer from ringing in your ears? It may be due to an iron deficiency.

 - Heart palpitations

-If you have any of these other symptoms, it’s very possible that your hearing loss could be caused by an iron deficiency.
+If you have any of these other symptoms, tell your doctor.

 However, it’s not always as easy as that, since many people with iron deficiency anemia (such as vegetarians) have dietary limitations or restrictions.
 You may want to speak with your doctor or nutritionist to come up with the right diet for you.
 If you are eating these foods and are still anemic, check with your doctor to make sure you don’t have celiac or other health concerns that might lead to anemia.

 Changing your diet might not be enough to increase your iron levels, especially if your body is not properly absorbing the iron, which is why you should consider iron supplements.
-Consult with your doctor to find out which type of supplement you should take, though a common rule of thumb is to choose one with high amounts of elemental iron, which is the type of iron found in your bloodstream.
+Consult with your doctor to find out which type of supplement you should take.
+A common rule of thumb is to choose one with high amounts of elemental iron, which is the type of iron found in your bloodstream.
 Vitamin C supplements will also help your body absorb iron better.

 Unfortunately, increasing your iron intake may not totally eliminate your tinnitus.
-For extreme cases, you may want to consider the following:
+For extreme cases, you may want to consider cognitive behavioral therapy.

-Cognitive behavioral therapy (CBT) helps people change the way they feel by changing the way they think by taking negative thoughts pertaining to certain situations and reframing them in a positive light.
-For tinnitus sufferers, this means reducing the stress brought on by condition without focusing on its features, like volume or pitch.
+Cognitive-behavioral therapy (CBT) helps people change the way they feel by changing the way they think by taking negative thoughts pertaining to certain situations and reframing them in a positive light.
+For tinnitus sufferers, this means reducing the stress brought on by the condition without focusing on its features, like volume or pitch.

-Hearing aids have been found to be especially helpful for treating extreme cases of tinnitus.
+Hearing aids are a very effective method of treating hearing loss and have been found to be especially helpful for treating extreme cases of tinnitus.
 One survey of hearing specialists reported that 60% of their patients who used hearing aids found some level of relief from tinnitus, while almost a quarter of their patients were able to find serious relief.